polkascan/py-substrate-metadata-docs/docs/hydradx/omnipoolliquiditymining.md

 Only farm owner can perform this action.

 Asset with `asset_id` has to be registered in the omnipool.
-Yield farm for same `asset_id` can exist only once in the global farm.
+At most one `active` yield farm can exist in one global farm for the same `asset_id`.

 Parameters:
 - `origin`: global farm&\#x27;s owner.